-Interphalangeal joint dislocations are common upper extremity dislocations, and although considered minor injuries by many can result in significant disability.
+Interphalangeal joint dislocations are common upper extremity dislocations.
+Although considered minor injuries by many, they can result in significant disability.

 Isolated dislocations of the distal interphalangeal joints are rare and usually are associated with avulsion fractures of the terminal extensor tendon or flexor digitorum profundus which insert into the base of the distal phalanges 2.

 Plain films are in almost all cases sufficient for the diagnosis.
-Ultrasound and/or MRI are reserved for assessment of ligamentous and tendinous structured in selected cases.
+Ultrasound and/or MRI are reserved for assessment of ligamentous and tendinous structures in selected cases.

 Treatment and prognosis

 Dislocations need to be reduced, preferably under a digital block 2.
 Most dorsal dislocations can be treated conservatively, even if they are associated with a small avulsion fracture (<25% of articular surface), provided they appear stable post reduction 2.
 Buddy splinting or an extension-block splint usually suffice 1,2.

 In the rare instance of a volar dislocation, the central extensor slip is assumed to be avulsed.
 Immobilisation in extension either with splinting or with K-wires is required for adequate healing 1,2.

 If avulsion fractures are large (>25% of the articular surface) then they usually require internal fixation 2.

 In addition to stating that a dislocation is present a number of features should be sought and commented upon 1,2: